Peeyusj/YTshortsFE/docs/COMPONENTS.md

 ## Key takeaways

-- All 12 are stateless controlled components; state and defaults live in `App.jsx`; `disabled` = `isBusy` everywhere.
+- 14 "simple" components (12 original + 2 new option pickers) are stateless controlled components; `VoiceSelect` and `IntroOutroVideo` now hold small UI-only local state (preview/upload status) as the two exceptions; `AutoImageGenerator` is a more substantial new component with its own polling hook.
 - Options are backend-driven except `BackgroundToggle`'s fixed 2-value list.
-- Conditional rendering: `VoiceDescriptionInput` only for Parler; `MusicSelect`'s panel/slider only when a track is picked; `VideoResult` only when done-with-video.
+- Conditional rendering: `VoiceDescriptionInput` only for Parler; `MusicSelect`'s panel/slider only when a track is picked; `VideoResult` only when done-with-video; `AutoImageGenerator`'s generate button only when a timeline duration exists.
+- `OutroToggle` (static image) and `IntroOutroVideo` (real video clips) are two independent, simultaneously-usable outro mechanisms — don't confuse them.
-- Watch the small traps: hardcoded 1920 in SplitSelect, hardcoded stage ORDER in ProgressStages, the cross-origin `download` caveat, and the emotion-tag table that duplicates backend semantics.
+- Watch the small traps: hardcoded 1920 in SplitSelect, hardcoded stage ORDER in ProgressStages, the cross-origin `download` caveat, the emotion-tag table that duplicates backend semantics, `IntroOutroVideo`'s client-unenforced 5s cap, and `AutoImageGenerator`'s hardcoded `15%` progress-bar fallback.